 Today we’re bringing you an angled tabletop plant stand that is perfect for small plants or succulants!

-Plant stand for small pots
+How to make a plant stand for small pots

 We have some drippy plants that needed a good home and decided to make a plant stand that mimicked a tree.
 We wanted the plant stand to look like a tree with branches and the plants themselves to look like the leaves and greenery.

 The idea is to use opposing angles stemming from the main “branch.”
 Each branch is going to have angles on each side in order to make it match up and have a flat top for the plant to sit on.
+Here’s how we made it!

 Since these angles were strange, the best way to make sure that each piece was securely attached to every other piece was to use pocket holes.

-We used our Kreg Jig K4 to drill holes on each branch to make sure it was securely attached.
+We used our Kreg Jig to drill holes on each branch to make sure it was securely attached.
 Even though the plant stand will feature small, lightweight pots, it’s important that it is structurally sound.

 While there, you can download the free plans, including the cut list and step-by-step instructions to make this angled tabletop plant stand.